ThinkParQ/beegfs-rust/README.md

 env_logger can be configured relatively fine grained using `RUST_LOG`, look up its documentation for more details.

-Remember that you can also provide these arguments (except for the `RUST_LOG` variable, of course) using a config file by specifiying `--config-file`.
+Remember that you can also provide these arguments (except for the `RUST_LOG` variable, of course) using a config file by specifying `--config-file`.